Hakon/reefpoints/_posts/2012-02-15-get-those-instance-variables-out-of-my-specs.md

 end
 {% endhighlight %}

 Maybe it is just me but this *feels* cleaner.
-I'm treating instance varialbes in my specs as a smell from now on.
+I treat instance varialbes in my specs as a smell and you should too.